-When I teach my parenting class, whether it is the start of a 7 week series, or a one hour parent ed talk at a preschool, I always start the same way.
+When I teach my parenting class, whether it is the start of a 7-week series, or a parent ed talk at a preschool, I always start the same way.
 Imagine your child is now 25…what are the life skills you hope they have?
 The list looks similar across the board, things like compassionate, happy, responsible, good social skills, sense of humor, problem solver, resilient, etc. Then we talk about how those skills are built.
-This is the part I love, the part where we realize together that the skill building starts NOW.
+This is the part I love, the part where we realize together that the skill-building starts NOW.
 Not when they are 13 or 18, but right now when our little ones are just starting to walk and talk and shine-- in the small teachable moments that happen throughout our day.
-We often refer to these moments as challenges, or parenting hassles but this is the juicy part!
+We often refer to these moments as challenges or parenting hassles but this is the juicy part!
 This is WHEN these skills are developed - the action, the game time.

 One item on my personal list of life skills for my daughters is a healthy relationship with food.
 This is partly because of my own fight against female stereotypes that were promoted in my life, but it is also because it is in my Sicilian heritage…